Solutions to Impermanent Loss and Front-running in DeFi

 2. Enigma Protocol

 Next solution to the front-running problem was introduced by Enigma protocol.
 It proposes a system, which can integrate into existing DEX and help in preventing front-running attacks.
-Enigma enables to create a safe and secret environment for traders while building a protocol where users and workers nodes cannot see transactions in the network.
+Enigma enables to create a safe and secret environment for traders while building a protocol where users and workers nodes cannot see transactions in the blockchain network.

 In other words, the pool with unprocessed blocks remains secret, so no one can guess the transaction orders and amounts.
 A DEX can integrate with the system in two ways: first is eliminating race conditions most exchanges have while utilizing a decentralized coordination system.
 The second option is to create an order matching logic through Enigma smart contracts.